HomebrewXS/SupernovaOS-Core/README.md

 # SupernovaOS-Core

 This is the Core version of SupernovaOS for the PinePhone.
 Made for developers.
-It includes less end-user apps and it includes developer adds and the Debug menu.
+It includes less end-user apps and it includes developer apps and the Debug menu.

 # EntropyUI Debug Menu